Senior Account Executive

-Meg Avril is an account executive at Walker Sands, specializing in the global financial payments and cyber security sectors.
+Meg Avril is a senior account executive at Walker Sands, specializing in the global financial payments and cyber security sectors.
 Meg leads the overall strategy and execution for both B2B and B2C clients and manages a talented team of specialists, guiding them to build strong relationships with target media outlets.

 Meg is an experienced account manager, and her clients regularly praise her for her strategy, accountability and dependability.
 Meg’s efforts help her clients reach their overall business goals by building their credibility, growing their brand awareness and tapping into new audiences.